Morro Bay, California’s Best-Kept Secret

 Here are three excursions you can take out of Morro Bay, worth the short drive:

-- San Luis Obispo and wineries.
-San Luis Obisbo (also referred to as SLO) is a charming town inland, full of wineries, with a slow, non-stress “feel”.
+San Luis Obisbo (also referred to as SLO) is a charming town inland.
+It is full of wineries, with a slow, non-stress “feel”.

 You don’t have to physically go on a Pacific Coast Highway (PCH) road trip to discover the spectacular sights, such as Morro Bay.